dusty-nv/jetson-containers/packages/vectordb/nanodb/README.md

   * You can specify `--scan` multiple times to import different directories
 * `--path` specifies the directory that the NanoDB config/database will be saved to or loaded from
   * This directory will be created for a new database if it doesn't already exist.
-  * If there's already an existing NanoDB there, it will be loaded first and any scans performed added to that database.
+  * If there's already an existing NanoDB there, it will be loaded first, and any scans performed are added to that database.
   * After images have been added, you can launch NanoDB with `--path` only to load a ready database.
 * `--autosave` automatically saves the NanoDB embedding vectors after each scan, and after every 1000 images in the scan.
 * `--validate` will cross-check each image against the database to confirm that it returns itself (or finds duplicates already included)